cleanflight/blackbox-firmware/Readme.md

 You will find a zip file containing the required libraries, the source-code and the compiled hex file on the "releases" page above.

-You'll need to copy the required libraries to your Arduino IDE's library path in order to build this from source.
-Copy the `libs/SdFatBeta20120108/SdFat` and `libs/SerialPortBeta20120106/SerialPort` folders to your libraries folder directly (don't copy the outer folders "SdFatBeta20120108" or "SerialPortBeta20120106".)
+You'll need to copy the required libraries to your Arduino [1.0.6] IDE's library path in order to build this from source.
+Copy the inner `libs/SdFat-master/SdFat` and `libs/SerialPort-master/SerialPort` folders to your libraries folder directly (don't copy the outer folders `SdFat-master/` or `SerialPort-master/`.)

 To flash the firmware to the OpenLog, you can use an FTDI programmer like the [FTDI Basic Breakout][] along with some way of switching the Tx and Rx pins over (since the OpenLog has them switched) like the [FTDI crossover][] .